gborgonovo/photobook/README.md

 # Use
 Call the web page to see your progressing work.

 `http://www.mydomain.com/photobook/index.php?pb=<your-photobook>&p=0-9`

+It gets 2 parameters:
 - `pb=` : parameter is mandatory to call your YAML configuration file (it is the YAML filename with no extention);
-- `p=` : is useful when the number of pages and pictures increase to limit the amount of data.
+- `p=` : optional, it is useful when the number of pages and pictures increase to limit the amount of data.